Manuel de Mederos: Later life

 On April 22, 1613, he donated land in Santa Catarina to his goddaughter Andrea Rodríguez, wife of Blas Pérez.

-He still lived as of December 1613.
+He was known to be alive as of December 1613.
 After this, little is known about Captain Mederos.
 The Universidad Autónoma de Nuevo León (UANL) has a campus named after him, and there is a Capitán Mederos Avenue in the city of Monterrey.